-Yes, from 1st April 2018, a fee of £202.00 is required to apply for Vehicular Access Consent.
+Yes, a fee of £202.00 is required to apply for Vehicular Access Consent.
 The fee can be paid by telephone using a credit or debit card, calling the Customer Service Centre on 01738 475300.

 How do I apply for vehicular access consent?

-If none of the conditions described above apply, then the applicant is advised to download a VA1 Form [121Kb].
+If none of the conditions described above apply, then the applicant is advised to download a VA1 Form (PDF) [121KB] .
 Applicants should fill in the form correctly and supply a simple site plan and/or a photograph clearly showing the location of the proposed access.
 This can be submitted to the Transport Planning team, details at the bottom of the page.

 I have a VA2 Letter.
 What do I need to do next?

 Section 56 forms should be filled out by a suitably qualified contractor who should be employed to carry out the work.
 The contractor should make sure that they comply with the conditions stated on the Section 56 forms.
 Especially with regard to any insurance cover required and the proper documentation for carrying out works on a public road.
-The forms and all accompanying documentation should be sent to Roads Network Management at the address shown on the back of the VA2 letter, together with proof of payment of the fee (currently £110.00).
-The fee can be paid by telephone using a credit or debit card, calling the Customer Service Centre on 01738 475300.
+The forms and all accompanying documentation should be sent to Roads Network Management at the address shown on the back of the VA2 letter.
 Correctly completed Section 56 forms are usually processed within 28 days of receipt.